IDEAS home Printed from https://ideas.repec.org/a/eee/inecon/v27y1989i3-4p199-220.html

 Abstract

-This paper provides an explanation of the simultaneous occurrence of large accumulation of external debt, private capital outflow and relatively low domestic capital formation in developing countries.
+This paper provides an explanation of the simultaneous occurrence in developing countries of a large accumulation of external debt, private capital outflows and relatively low domestic capital formation.
 We consider a general equilibrium model in which two types of government with conflicting distributional goals randomly alternate in office.
-Uncertainty over the fiscal policies of future governments generates private capital flight and small domestic investment.
-This political uncertainty also provides the incentives for the current government to over accumulate external debt.
-The model also predicts that left wing governments are more inclined to impose restrictions on capital outflows than right wing governments.
+Uncertainty over the fiscal policies of future governments generates private capital flight and reduced domestic investment.
+This political uncertainty also provides the incentives for the current government to over-accumulate external debt.
+The model also predicts that left-wing governments are more inclined to impose restrictions on capital outflows than right-wing governments.
 Finally, we examine how political uncertainty affects the risk premium charged by lenders and how debt repudiation may occur after a change of political regime.

 (This abstract was borrowed from another version of this item.)